rob-luke/fnirs-apps-scalp-coupling-index/README.md

 [![build](https://github.com/rob-luke/fnirs-apps-scalp-coupling-index/actions/workflows/ghregistry.yml/badge.svg?branch=main)](https://github.com/rob-luke/fnirs-apps-scalp-coupling-index/actions/workflows/ghregistry.yml)

-Portable fNIRS neuroimaging pipelines that work with BIDS datasets.
-See http://fnirs-apps.org
+http://fnirs-apps.org : Portable fNIRS neuroimaging pipelines that work with BIDS datasets.

 This app evaluates the channel quality of your data using the scalp coupling index metric.
-The extrated metric is saved as a column in the `channels.tsv` BIDS file.
+The extracted metric is saved as a column in the `channels.tsv` BIDS file.
 If a threshold is specified, then the status column in `channels.tsv` will also be set.

 ## Usage